 Be sure to help your child dress and clean himself while he is recovering, as it is extremely likely that he or she has a limited range of motion.
 This is also due to the fact that water must not enter the cast at all, or moisture may build up, resulting in a potential infection.
 It is usually recommended that a protective bag be placed over the cast to prevent water from entering it.
 For kids’ wrist fracture and elbow dislocation, it is useful to take away their attention with some TV or video as this lowers their chances of moving their arms unnecessarily.
 For kid’s knee fracture, he is usually going to be immobilized on bed or wheelchair for quite some time, unfortunately.

 If your child feels itchy, utilise baby wipes or baby powder to quell the itching.
 You can also use a wet cloth to wipe your child if it is inconvenient for him to take a shower.

-Be sure to educate your child on what is necessary of him as well.
-Your child might not be aware that he needs to avoid putting any force on his injury, or may put himself at risk by watching his friends play soccer.
+Be sure to give your child guidance on what not to do.
+He might not be aware that he needs to avoid applying force on his injury, or may put himself at risk by watching his friends play soccer.

 When the fracture heals fully, your little one will need physical therapy to help gain back full range of motion.